 Expansions in geographical reach.
 The journal seeks high-quality publications from authors around the globe and publications using non-WEIRD samples.
 As geographical diversity is a core concern for us, the journal aims to foster regional diversity and inclusion by a diverse editorial team, special invited topics, and public outreach initiatives.

-Personality Science is an official journal of the European Association of Personality Psychology (EAPP) and published under the PsychOpen GOLD program of the Leibniz Institute for Psychology Information (ZPID).
+Personality Science is an official journal of the European Association of Personality Psychology (EAPP) and published under the PsychOpen GOLD program of the Leibniz Institute for Psychology (ZPID).

 The journal promotes open, transparent, rigorous, and impactful research on personality and individual differences.